udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Front-End-Web-Developer/README.md

 ###The Front-End Web Developer Nanodegree Projects and Courses:

+####How to Use Git and GitHub
+This course isn't required for the Nanodegree, but it will help you significantly in submitting your projects (and generally is a very useful skill to learn).
+You’ll host all your projects on GitHub and make regular commits for the Front-End Web Developer Nanodegree.
+Assuming you haven’t learned version control yet, use our latest course on the topic: How to Use Git and GitHub

 ####Intro to HTML and CSS
 You will already have taken most of the first two lessons of this course in Stage 1 of the Intro to Programming Nanodegree!
 This course will show you some of the tools not only to create a website with HTML and CSS, but also tools to organize and make laying out your website easier.
 An example here would be Bootstrap, which is a CSS framework.